Shukri al-Asali

 Shukri al-Asali (شكري العسلي; 1868 – May 6, 1916) was a prominent Syrian politician, nationalist leader, and senior inspector in the Ottoman government, in addition to being a ranking member of the Council of Notables.
 He served in the Ottoman parliament from 1911 until April 1912.
 He was executed with other Syrian nationalists by the Ottoman governor Jamal Pasha.

 Early life

 Shukri was born in Damascus in 1868 and belonged to the wealthy, landowning al-Asali family.
-The family was originally from a village near Damascus in the Ghouta and still held awqaf (charitable trusts) there into the 20th century.
+The Al-Asalis originated from the village of Yalda in the outskirts of Damascus, known as the Al-Charkatli family.
+They relocated to Damascus in the year 1063 AH (Islamic calendar), and they still have endowments in Yalda.
 In Shukri’s time, the family was in the al-Midan quarter of Damascus.
 Shukri’s father Ali Agha (died 1930) and grandfather Muhammad Agha (died 1873) were both landowners who served on the provincial council of Syria Vilayet (Ottoman province of Syria) and in the municipal council of Damascus.
 Shukri studied at the Syrian Protestant College in Beirut.
 In 1896, he enrolled into the Ottoman Law Academy in Istanbul, the Ottoman capital.
 He graduated in 1902 and began his service in the provincial bureaucracy of Syria.